lukasfx/socialwebarchiving/README.md

 Export data as html.
 Then various approaches:
-Umap, see https://zenodo.org/records/8143785 publish as pix-plot convert to Markdown (pandoc), Obsidian, publish as cosmoscope
+Umap, see https://zenodo.org/records/8143785 publish as pix-plot convert to Markdown (pandoc), Obsidian, publish as cosmoscope (cosmoscope is a html one pager graph visualisation, through this Obsidian Plugin: https://forum.obsidian.md/t/share-the-graph-view-and-notes-as-html-page-for-free-with-obsidian2cosma/51070 )

 # tumblr
 export data (as html)
-convert to Markdown (pandoc), convert tags (pandoc), Obsidian, publish as cosmoscope
+convert to Markdown (pandoc), convert tags (pandoc), Obsidian, publish as cosmoscope (see above)

 ![dataviz](tumblr%20to%20obsidian.png)
 Example of a graph view of tumblr tags and posts (ca. 10K posts, tags in green, posts in grey)